cledant/ft_traceroute/README.md

 For UDP probe : initial port and is incremented at each probe
 ICMP probe : initial sequence value
 TCP probe : constant port value
--s : Packet size.
+Packet size.
 From 0 to MTU value minus headers.
 MTU value is usually 1500